Skip to Content

 Sailing in Padikuda

-We were collected at 9 a.m. on the beach and taken to the catamaran, where 2 other families joined us.
-It was lovely to see so many children on the boat.
-It was such a family-friendly activity in Sri Lanka.
+We were picked up at 9 a.m. on the beach and taken to a large, immaculate catamaran, where we joined two other families.
+Seeing so many children on board was wonderful, making it a truly family-friendly activity.

-We sailed for an hour, dropped an anchor, and had a swim.
-We were then treated to fresh fruit and snacks before sailing back to the bay.
-The boat is in immaculate condition, and the crew is incredibly helpful.
+The journey began with an hour of sailing before we dropped anchor and enjoyed a refreshing swim.
+Afterwards, we were treated to fresh fruit and snacks before sailing back to the bay.

 Gal Oya National Park

-If you are looking for something a little off the beaten track in Sri Lanka, Gal Oya National Park is the ideal spot.
-It’s only a couple of hours drive from Pasikuda and serves tourists on the east coast quite well regarding unique safari experiences and wilderness.
+Gal Oya National Park is ideal if you are looking for something a little off the beaten track in Sri Lanka.
+It’s only a couple of hours’ drive from Pasikuda and serves tourists on the East Coast quite well in terms of unique safari experiences and wilderness.

 Sri Lanka Itinerary East Coast